CSC Online Tournaments – October through December

 Here are some things to be aware of when you are looking for results on Chess.com:

-- Multiple tournaments played on the same day are not listed in any logical order.
-They appear to be listed more or less in the order in which play ended in the tournament and the results were posted.
+- Multiple tournaments played on the same day are not listed in any apparent order.

 - When looking for the results of a particular player, it is helpful to know the specific tournament (defined by rating) in which that player played.
 The critical information is what his or her rating was when play began in that tournament.
 If you do not know this, you might need to search in multiple tournaments until you find the player whose results you are interested in seeing.